 - Direct blunt trauma– due to the hitting of an object on the back.

 - A disease in the kidneys– may cause renal colic pain that is also felt in the back.

 - In women, it can also be caused by ill-fitted bras.

 TYPES OF BACK PAIN

 The nature of back pain can be of following types, depending upon the type of disease:

 - Dull aching

-The symptoms may include a bruise or redness on the back, numbness or tingling in any of the four limbs.
+The symptoms may include a bruise or redness on the back, numbness, or tingling in any of the four limbs.
 A person suffering from back pain may have difficulty in bending down or stretch the back muscles.

 Conservative treatment: If back pain is caused by a bad posture then it can be easily dealt with by improving your posture and regular exercise.
 If exercising does not help the various medicines such as acetaminophen, ibuprofen and aspirin can help reduce pain too.
 A proper amount of rest is also essential for a person suffering from back pain.
 Try avoiding climbing up the stairs more than once a day if you have back pain, as it stresses out your back muscles.
-Getting massages at a regular basis may also be relaxing for the back.
+Getting massages on a regular basis may also be relaxing for the back.

 Surgery: it is indicated if there has been severe trauma and the patient is either in excruciating pain or in a very critical state.